aineon/velvet-goldmine/README.md

     - It can also be used as a tool for users who would like to learn more about sustainable fashion practices and hopefully encourage them to adapt some of those practices themselves.
     - It will encourage like minded users to shop in the store.

-**From a users perspecctive**:
+**From a users perspective**:
 - **_Category/Subcategory Carousel_**
-    - I was never really a fan of online shopping myself, I found most online stores clunky, and navigation between categorys was always a bit of a chore, but obviously, like everyone, I've had to adapt my shopping habits over the last year with retail stores being closed due to the pandemic.
+    - I was never really a fan of online shopping myself, I found most online stores clunky, and navigation between categories was always a bit of a chore, but obviously, like everyone, I've had to adapt my shopping habits over the last year with retail stores being closed due to the pandemic.
     - My main problem with online shopping was navigation.
 A lot of the time you had to navigate back to the start or back to a parent category to get to another subcategory.
     - With that in mind I wanted to make navigation between product categories as easy as possible.
     - Including the carousel at the top of each products page allows the user to easily navigate around the site without ever having to go back to the *All Products* page or even use the navbar